retifrav/scraps/_macos/dictionary-from-dsl/index.md

 }
 ```

 and perhaps also decrease margins for `div.L*` elements.
+In fact, you'd probably want to just copy default styles from the Dictionary.app itself: `/System/Applications/Dictionary.app/Contents/Resources/DefaultStyle.css`.

 Then, after restarting that application (*not Dictionary.app*), resulting popup will look like this:

 ![](./lookup.png)

-But of course it's better to edit the original `/path/to/DSLConverter/MyDictionary/MyDictionary.css`, so every converted `.dsl` sources would have these nice styles by default.
+And of course it would be a better idea to set the custom style from the very beginning, so every converted `.dsl` sources would have these nice styles by default:

+- in case of `PyGlossary`, pass the path to custom CSS with `--write-options=css=/path/to/custom.css`
+- in case of `DSLConverter` edit the original `/path/to/DSLConverter/MyDictionary/MyDictionary.css`